 3. Non-Disparagement: While comparative advertising involves highlighting differences, it should not resort to disparaging remarks about competitors.
 Ethical considerations dictate that businesses focus on their strengths rather than undermining others.

-Second, the legal framework surrounding false claims is stringent.
+The legal framework surrounding false claims is stringent.
 Advertisements must not only be truthful but also substantiated by verifiable evidence.
 Failing to present accurate information can result in regulatory scrutiny and potential penalties from bodies such as the Federal Trade Commission (FTC).
+The distinction between comparative advertising and defamatory remarks can be nuanced.
+While highlighting the strengths of one’s product relative to a competitor’s can be permissible, making exaggerated or false claims crosses a line into misleading territory.
+There is also a reputational risk associated with disparagement, as consumers are increasingly wary of businesses that engage in negative advertising, which can lead to a loss of brand loyalty and trust.

 To ensure thorough documentation, businesses should consider the following key practices: